 The fact that relatively few people will see the movie is sad because the reasons to watch it are numerous:

-(i) the story (unlike eg Hail Caesar) is terrific.
+(i) the story (unlike eg Hail Caesar -links in bold italics are to other posts on this site) is terrific.
 Believable characters you care about; plenty of pace; and a satisfying and memorable ending;

 (ii) it deals with important issues.
 Why do people join cults and extremist political parties?
 The Wave gives a convincing explanation.
 I’m never persuaded by people who say (in any country) that “it could never happen here”.
 It is human nature to enjoy peer approval, to want to belong, to enjoy activities that make you feel strong and successful.
 In The Wave, even many external people approve of the positive changes they see in the students;